Hopfengetraenk/Fas-Disasm/readme.md

 and fsl files (write it to disk) and disassemble the it.
-With help of the disassembling you can see exactly :) what the program does, how thing are done and you can change some things with help of the offset and an Hexeditor.
+With help of the disassembling you can see exactly :) what the program does, how thing are done and you can change some things with help of a Hexeditor.

 ### Keys: